Silverune/PicoPlant/README.md

 3. Strip the wires and put each into a solder seal wire connector.
 Use a heat gun to seal the tent peg to the wire (x2) Congratulations - you have your first sensor.
 Now do this again for however many you require - 9 in my case!

-Firmware
+## Firmware

+### Operating System
+Before you will be able to use any of the files in this repository, the first thing you will need to do is install the MicroPython bootloader onto the RSPPIW.
+Follow these instructions to get started: https://www.raspberrypi.com/documentation/microcontrollers/micropython.html

+### Application Code
+The code in this repository will need to then by copied across to control the system.
 This is not designed to be an exhaustive line by line talk-through of the MicroPython code.
 It is designed to give an oversight of what is being done, how it is being done and any non-obvious sections of the code that might be helped by additional explanation.

 Files: